22 Solution Architect Interview Questions With Answers

 Many solution architect hiring processes include a technical interview.
 This is usually an advanced stage of the hiring process after a phone interview and first in-person interview but before a final interview with senior leadership.

-Depending on how you choose to conduct this interview, the actual “interview” part of the technical interview might be a chance for you to review a remote coding assessment with the candidate or a more traditional interview that uses coding tasks combined with questions.
-However you decide to conduct the interview, it’s crucial that you involve the development team to make sure you’re asking the right questions and providing the right coding assessments.
+Depending on how the organization decides to conduct this interview, the actual “interview” part of the technical interview might involve you reviewing a remote coding assessment with the hiring manager or a more traditional interview that uses coding tasks combined with questions.
+Technical interviews sometimes get a bad rap as being pedantic, and there is some validity to that criticism.